List of Shake It Up characters

 Shake It Up is an American sitcom that originally aired on Disney Channel from November 7, 2010 to November 10, 2013.
-Created by Chris Thompson and starring Bella Thorne and Zendaya, the show follows the adventures of stars CeCe Jones (Bella Thorne) and Rocky Blue (Zendaya), who are background dancers on a local show, Shake It Up Chicago.
-It also chronicles their misadventures on and off-set, their troubles, and their rising social status at school.
-Davis Cleveland, Roshon Fegan, Adam Irigoyen, Kenton Duty, and Caroline Sunshine also are other main cast members in the series.
+Created by Chris Thompson, the show follows the adventures of stars CeCe Jones (Bella Thorne) and Rocky Blue (Zendaya), who are background dancers on a local show, Shake It Up Chicago.
+It chronicles their misadventures on and off-set, their troubles, and their rising social status at school.
+Davis Cleveland, Roshon Fegan, Adam Irigoyen, Kenton Duty, and Caroline Sunshine star as other main cast members in the series.
 The show's original concept was for Disney to create a female buddy comedy with a dance aspect.

 Main characters

 CeCe Jones

 Cecelia "CeCe" Jones, portrayed by Bella Thorne, is an impulsive and street-smart girl.
 She loves dancing as much as her best friend, Rocky, and they dance together.
 Initially, she performs poorly in school partially because of dyslexia (though this isn't revealed until later), but also in part because of her "trouble-making" behavior and her lack of motivation.
 She gradually improves academically as the series progresses.
 Being fearless, Cece is constantly getting into trouble.
 Despite her initially failing audition due to stage fright, she eventually earns a spot as a background dancer on the local dance show "Shake It Up Chicago".

 In "Shrink it Up", it was revealed in a flashback that CeCe and Rocky met together in a ballet class when they were around 5 years old.
 It was there that they became best friends and CeCe gave her the nickname "Rocky", stating that it was easier to say than her real name, Raquel.

 CeCe cares for her family very much.
 She loves her little brother, Flynn, but is irresponsible when babysitting him, such as when she and Rocky forgot him at the park in season one, and when she forgot to buy ingredients for Flynn's cookies in season two.
 CeCe and Flynn are shown to have a love/hate relationship, but they comfort each other when the other is down.
 CeCe has a great relationship with her father, JJ Jones.
 The two share almost the same personality.
 CeCe and Flynn say their parents get along better when they're divorced.